 In keeping with the requirement that administrative, policy, and managerial decisions are to be in the hands of undergraduates, decisions about the contents of each periodical, the editorial policy, and the business policies and practices are to be controlled by enrolled Yale College students.

 - Distinguished Visitors and Controversial Speakers.
-In order to ensure that appropriate courtesies are extended to distinguished visitors and in some cases to arrange other engagements or security for these visitors when they are on campus, an undergraduate organization that wishes to invite a head of state (past or present), cabinet member, ambassador, or other dignitary of similar rank to visit Yale must, at least a month in advance of the visitor’s arrival, inform the secretary of the University and the assistant dean of student affairs, Hannah Peck, and apprise both of the visitor’s proposed schedule while on campus.
-Similarly, the secretary of the University and the assistant dean of student affairs, Hannah Peck, must be notified when controversial speakers are invited to Yale.
+In order to ensure that appropriate courtesies are extended to distinguished visitors and in some cases to arrange other engagements or security for these visitors when they are on campus, an undergraduate organization that wishes to invite a head of state (past or present), cabinet member, ambassador, or other dignitary of similar rank to visit Yale must, at least a month in advance of the visitor’s arrival, inform the assistant dean of student affairs, Hannah Peck, and apprise her of the visitor’s proposed schedule while on campus.
+Similarly, the assistant dean of student affairs, Hannah Peck, must be notified when controversial speakers are invited to Yale.
 Such speakers include those who have engendered protests or public demonstrations in other venues.
 Undergraduates are responsible for paying for security that the University deems appropriate for such visitors, and as a result, groups are encouraged to seek funding from non-University sources to pay such expenses.
 The University reserves the right to cancel the invitation to any speaker if it deems that there is inadequate time to prepare for the event.

 - Travel Abroad.
-Members of undergraduate organizations planning to go abroad should consult the health and safety section of the Center for International and Professional Experience website and the Yale International Toolkit for information about health and safety abroad, travel warnings issued by the U.S. Department of State for specific countries or regions, and steps to be taken prior to travel.
+Members of undergraduate organizations planning to go abroad should consult the Yale International Toolkit for information about health and safety abroad, travel warnings issued by the U.S. Department of State for specific countries or regions, and steps to be taken prior to travel.
+Undergraduate organizations are additionally required to register their travel at http://world-toolkit.yale.edu/yale-travel-registry-instructions.

 - Events Involving Minors.
-Undergraduate organizations organizing or participating in activities that involve minors must comply with Yale’s policies and procedures for Programs for Children and Youth (http://programs-minors.yale.edu/).
+Undergraduate organizations organizing or participating in activities that involve minors must register with Yale Programs for Children and Youth (http://programs-minors.yale.edu/program-registration-form).
+Additionally, such organizations are charged with following all of Yale’s policies and procedures for Programs for Children and Youth (http://programs-minors.yale.edu/).